NordicPlayground/nrf51-ble-dfu-symmetric-signing/scripts/README.md

                             test.zip
 ```

-Note: dummy values are used for device type, revision, and application version. sd-req value 0xFFFE is the "catch all" softdevice for versions
+Note: dummy values are used for device type, revision, and application version. sd-req value 0xFFFE is the "catch all" softdevice versions

 Script arguments
 ================